 - 1 pair of flip-flops

-All these items together made for 5 outfits that I wore 2 times, once in the first week and once in the second part, after washing them of course.
+All these items together made for 5 outfits which I wore 2 times, once in the first week and once in the second part, after washing them of course.

 Warm sweater on the train or use a pashmina